 MVSIO candidates will be selected by the Ophthalmology Program Committee, which is led by Graduate Program Director Sanjoy K. Bhattacharya, M. Tech., Ph.D.
 Candidates will be judged on their core competency, prior course work, leadership abilities, accomplishments, professional and personal experiences, and academic excellence.

 Applicant selection will be based upon past performance, letters of recommendation from former teachers, supporting material, and interviews by faculty and student mentors.
-Some candidates will be interviewed using web-based programs such as Skype.
+Some candidates will be interviewed using web-based programs such as Zoom or Skype.

 Download the MVSIO program brochure to learn more about the program prerequisites, the curriculum, and application requirements.Apply Online